ibm-cloud-architecture/refarch-data-ai-analytics/docs/index.md

 ### Principles

 1. There exists a spectrum ranging from single source of truth to data hyper personalisation.
-Fundamentally, we need to embrace the fact that different roles need specialised data stores with redundancy and replication between them, exerising specialisation through connectivity.
+Fundamentally, we need to embrace the fact that different roles need specialised data stores with redundancy and replication between them, exercising specialisation through connectivity.
 1. Different application patterns apply different data specialisation.
 1. There is a clear dependency between AI and Data Management, but in an **Intelligent Application** context there is a Data concern, a AI model management concern, and multi cloud deployment concerns.
 1. As you constrain scalability and network connectivity you also constrain data store, data structure and data access.